kozmof/g2/README.md

 	Swap indexes which you specified.
 - -m --match [string]:
     if a bottom of directory you registered contains a string, jump to the first matched directory.
+- -ma --match-all [string]:
+    if a full path you registered contains a string, jump to the first matched directory.

 ### Tips
 You can use g2 anywhere by aliasing in .bashrc